 For over 90 years See's Candies has been dedicated to making candy Mary See's way.
 Only the finest, freshest ingredients are used in making each recipe.
-We add no preservatives to our candy.
 It's quality you can taste in every piece.
 American made, famous for deliciousness, with the friendliest customer service - since 1921.

 Today, you can choose from over 100 different candies and chocolates, whether you are shopping with us online or visiting one of our iconic black-and-white checkered shops (where every visitor still gets to try a piece, it's our treat).